 In the dank cave the rays of the rising sun vanquished darkness and banished frost.
 Hesitant wisps of steam rose from an inert black and yellow form on the stone floor.
-It could have been the tattooed upper arm of a muscular man except for the translucent wings encasing it.
-A feared predator in the long gone age of giants, it was rousing in a puny world.
+A feared predator in the long gone age of giants was rousing in a puny world.

 It had been under the ice for millennia in a sleep near death.
 Its blood unmoving, yet unfrozen in its veins.
 Its vital organs protected by an organic anti-freeze produced as the world descended into an ice age.
 Deeper than hibernation it slept.
 Waiting for spring.
 Waiting to hunt.
 Waiting to multiply.